-1. Make sure that the planer's switch is turned off, and the plug is disconnected from the power source.
+1. Make sure that the planer/jointer's switch is turned off, and the plug is disconnected from the power source.

 NOTE: The cutterhead is fixed in position and any adjustments of the must be made through the planer table's setting.
-FIG. 15.
+FIG. 17

-2. To confirm that the planer table is set parallel to the cutterhead, measurements from the table surface to the underside of the cutterhead are made.
-The distance from the far right side of the planer's table should be the same as the distance taken at the far left of the table.

-3. Place a Gauge Block (FIG. 16), or other measuring tool, onto the planer table and directly under the cutter-head at one end (Position R).

-4. Raise the table until with the hand wheel until the gauge block makes contact with the cutterhead knife, or the solid body of the cutterhead cylinder.

-5. Move the gauge block to the other side of the table (Position L) to check to see if the gauge block is at the same measurement.
+- 2. To confirm that the planer table is set parallel to the cutterhead, measurements from the table surface to the underside of the cutterhead are made.
+The distance from the far right side of the planer's table should be the same as the distance taken at the far left of the table. - 3.
+Place a Gauge Block (FIG. 18), or other measuring tool, onto the planer table and directly under the cutterhead at one end (Position R). - 4.
+Raise the table until with the hand wheel until the gauge block makes contact with the cutterhead knife inserts, or the solid body of the cutterhead cylinder. - 5.
+Move the gauge block to the other side of the table (Position L) to check to see if the gauge block is at the same measurement.
 If the distance is not the same, then the planer table has to be adjusted to make up this difference.

-NOTE: Care must be taken to make the measurements at the same spot on the either end of the head.
-This may require that the cutterhead be rotated so that the gauge block comes in contact with either the knife or body, same as was used on the first measurement taken.
+NOTE: Since the cutterhead is of a helical design, care must be taken to make the measurements at the same spot on the either end of the head.
+This may require that the cutterhead be rotated so that the gauge block comes in contact with either the knife inserts or body, same as was used on the first measurement taken.